Photonico/Computational_Physics_Topics/Sundries/Note for Writing in the Sciences.md

   > Recall miR instead of microRNA
   + Use only standard acronyms/initialisms.
 Do not make them up.
   > RNA
   + If you must use acronyms, define them separately in the abstract, each table/figure, and the text.
-For long paper, redefine occasionally (as readers do not typically read from start to finish).
+For long papers, redefine occasionally (as readers do not typically read from start to finish).

 + Reference
   Henry W. Fowler on [Elegant Variation](http://www.bartleby.com/116/302.html)